RedHatInsights/insights-results-aggregator/README.md

 ## Description

-Insights Results Aggregator is a service that provides Insight OCP data (offically called *recommendations*) that are being consumed by OpenShift Cluster Manager (OCM), Advanced Cluster Manager (ACM), and OCP WebConsole via Insights Operator.
+Insights Results Aggregator is a service that provides Insight OCP data (officially called *recommendations*) that are being consumed by OpenShift Cluster Manager (OCM), Advanced Cluster Manager (ACM), and OCP WebConsole via Insights Operator.
 That data contain information about clusters status (especially health, security, performance, etc.) and recommendations based on